microsoftgraph/console-java-connect-sample/README.md

 author: austin
 ---

-# Integrating the Microsoft Graph API into a Java command line using username and password
+# Integrate the Microsoft Graph API into a Java command line app using username and password

-This sample demonstrates a command line application calling the Microsoft Graph API that is secured using Azure AD.
+This sample shows a command line app that calls the Azure AD-secured Microsoft Graph API.
-The Java application uses the [ScribeJava Authentication Library](https://github.com/scribejava/scribejava)  to obtain a JWT access token through the OAuth 2.0 protocol.
+The Java application uses the [ScribeJava Authentication Library](https://github.com/scribejava/scribejava) to obtain a base 64 encoded JSON Web Token (JWT) through the OAuth 2.0 protocol.
+The returned JWT is known as an **access token**.
-The access token is sent to the Microsoft Graph API to authenticate the user and get access to the service.
+The access token is added to all requests on the Microsoft Graph API as an HTTP header.
+It authenticates the user and gets access to the service.
-This sample shows you how to use **ScribeJava** to authenticate users via raw credentials (username and password) using a text-only interface.
+This sample shows you how to use **ScribeJava** to authenticate users via simple credentials (username and password) using a text-only interface.